-Recently we spoke with the Rolex boutique in Beverly Hills and they confirmed that Rolex has about 2,000 SKUs even though there are only a few product families to choose from.
+Recently, we spoke with the Rolex boutique in Beverly Hills, and they confirmed that Rolex has about 2,000 SKUs even though there are only a few product families to choose from.
 That effectively means that there are tons of available Rolex watches to choose from.
-And that doesn’t even include Rolex’s rather intense catalog of vintage and no longer produced models.
+And that doesn’t even include Rolex’s rather intense catalog of vintage and no-longer-produced models.

 Many people know they want a Rolex watch but aren’t sure what model to get.
 Some people simply want the name on their wrist and are looking for the least expensive model.
 Other people have a closer connection with a specific model’s history, or simply feel that one particular Rolex fits their lifestyle best.
-Even then, with all the options available it can be difficult to decide what your first Rolex watch should be.
-So let’s take a brief look at what Rolex watches are available, and how to satisfy the various reasons you want to buy one.
+Even then, with all the options available, it can be difficult to decide what your first Rolex watch should be.
+So let’s take a brief look at what Rolex watches are available, and how to satisfy the various reasons you may have to buy one.